madetech/handbook/hiring/remote_test/marking_guide.md

  - [3] Clicking delete button results in flash message being displayed
  - [3] Git was used to version control
  - [3] Rubocop is installed and is passing
+ - [2] Scaffolding is not used for models
+ - [2] Scaffolding is not used for views
+ - [2] Scaffolding is not used for controllers
  - [2] Feature test: successful submission are passing
  - [2] Feature test: unsuccessful submission are passing
  - [2] Feature test: message display are passing